 Today’s article is about something very technical – writing your ATS-friendly CV.
-What might sound boring should be of utmost importance if you are looking for a new job.
+What might sound boring should be of utmost importance if you are looking for the next step in your career.
 I often notice that the term “Applicant Tracking System “or short ATS doesn’t ring a bell.
 And it should!
 Not only because NEL Career Services has switched to using an ATS system, but (almost) everybody else has!

 Short answer: YES!!!
 Most corporations use ATS software to track and sort incoming CVs.
 This software – the so-called applicant tracking system – will match your CV against the job position you applied for and then rank you according to the perceived relevance.